theman-oj10/CareerSync/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.<br>
 **The solution** is to delete the `preferences.json` file from the folder where you installed the application.
 Then, run the application again.
+2. The deadline field accepts potentially invalid dates as long as the day, month and year are individually valid, including past dates.
 [Go to Table of Contents](#table-of-contents)

 --------------------------------------------------------------------------------------------------------------------